looprock/rds_pg_anon/README.md

 If this doesn't fit the bill for you, you may want to check one of those out.

 # TODO
+- add PGDATABASE to tmp_rds_info or whatever it's called
 - create a pipeline devs can trigger and that can be scheduled
 - fix retry logic: 'Engine' object has no attribute 'connect_args'
 - fix boto logging to json